Find available domains

 11: light public awareness; "it brought the scandal to light"

-13: light within, inner light, light, christ within a divine presence believed by Quakers to enlighten and guide the soul
+13: light, light within, inner light, christ within a divine presence believed by Quakers to enlighten and guide the soul

 14: light a visual warning signal; "they saw the light of the beacon"; "there was a light at every corner"